egoldstein13/android-simple-yelp/README.md

 ## Notes

-Trying to change the layout of the RecyclerView was difficult because I had to figure out which type of layout to use, and for a while none of the maps were showing up in the app.
-It was also challenging to deal with date/time formatting/parsing and figuring out how to sort by the most recently created map.
+I had issues adding the Yelp-branded stars because I was trying to incorporate them into the RatingBar.
+After I changed the RatingBar to an ImageView, I was able to get it to work.

 ## License